shubh72010/DotNotes/README.md

+# honest message from the developer: i am right now focusing on JusBrowse and i'll very soon refine this notes app and push updates, thanks for starring my repo!

 # DotNotes 📝

 DotNotes is a modern, privacy-focused, and feature-rich note-taking application for Android.
 Built with Jetpack Compose and modern Android architecture, it provides a seamless experience for capturing your thoughts, managing tasks, and keeping your sensitive information secure.